 REPRESENTATIVE RESULTS:

 This protocol was used to confirm the ability of IF to determine the relative quantity of the anti-apoptotic protein Bcl-2 in cell lines made into FFPE tissue blocks.
 Quantifying Bcl-2 selectively in cancer cells can elucidate oncogenic mechanisms and can be useful in pathological diagnosis and in informing clinical management decisions25.
 More specifically, Bcl-2 plays a role in proper B-lymphocyte development and its expression is commonly investigated in the context of lymphoma26–28.
 Figure 1 outlines the steps involved in the protocol.
 In an initial IF optimization step, various dilutions of the primary anti-Bcl-2 antibody were tested on human tonsil tissue using an automated immunohistology stainer as described in step 2.1.
-Figure 2 contains images of the scanned and stained histology slides of human tonsil tissue that each received a different dilution of antibody.
+Figure 2 contains images of the stained and scanned histology slides of human tonsil tissue that each received a different dilution of antibody.
 It can be seen that 1:50 is the optimal dilution that yielded strong signal and little background fluorescence.
 This dilution was then used on the cell line TMA as described in step 2.2.
 The TMA was also stained using DAPI to identify nuclei.
 A tyramide-based signal amplification kit was used to label Bcl-2 with a Cy5 fluorophore.
 Image analysis was used to quantify the cytoplasmic Cy5 fluorescence signal attributed to Bcl-2 in each cell line.
 Representative images of the staining can be seen in Figure 3.
-The immortalized cell lines chosen for this experiment included a variety of lymphoid-derived cells lines, namely 697, JeKo-1, Jurkat, RCH-ACV, Granta-519, REH, and Raji, in addition to HeLa, derived from a cervical carcinoma.
+The immortalized cell lines chosen for this experiment included a variety of lymphoid-derived cell lines, namely 697, JeKo-1, Jurkat, RCH-ACV, Granta-519, REH, and Raji, in addition to HeLa, derived from a cervical carcinoma.
 The HeLa cells are known to express Bcl-2 at a very low level29.

 Based on an initial immunoblot of all eight cell lines, Granta-519 was determined to have the greatest abundance of Bcl-2 (not shown).
 Serial dilutions of the Granta-519 lysate were used in a subsequent immunoblot to find the linear dynamic range of the Bcl-2 and GAPDH (loading control) signals (Figure 4A).
-This immunoblot was exposed to the digital scanner for varying lengths of time.
+This immunoblot was exposed using the digital scanner for varying lengths of time.
 Densitometry using image analysis software was used to quantify the signal from each band, and these values were plotted against the amount of protein loaded (Figure 4B).
 From the data in Figure 4B-top, the dynamic range for Bcl-2 in this assay spans from a band intensity of nearly zero to 7500 (arbitrary units, blue line).
 The two higher exposure times fit a quadratic and non-linear equation, suggesting overexposure and saturation of the signal intensity.
 The range for GAPDH is from 3000 to 6500 (arbitrary units, Figure 4B-bottom).
 Values below 3000 (arbitrary units) dropped precipitously even when using a relatively low exposure time.
 A long exposure clearly results in saturation.
 From these graphs, it was determined that 12 µg would be a reasonable amount of protein to load when performing the immunoblot with all cell lines, since this amount of protein yielded Bcl-2 intensity values within the linear range for the Granta-519 cells, reducing the risk of overexposure for all other cell lines.